astar-security/Lestat/README.md

 Only the `domain_users.grep` file is needed (you can rename it `USERS_INFO.txt` to comply with the examples of this documentation).

 Second, we need the `NTDS.dit` file of the Domain Controller with its `SYSTEM` key.
-If the AV prevent the automated script to run, connect with RDP to the DC and run:
+Connect with RDP to the DC and run:
 ```
 cmd.exe /c ntdsutil "ac i ntds" "ifm" "create full c:\temp\robb" q q
 ```
-Then, move these two files to your machine:
+Then, get these two files to your machine:
 - C:\temp\robb\Active Directory\ntds.dit
 - C:\temp\robb\registry\SYSTEM